mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } ParentHashInput;
 ~~~~~

-The Parent Hash of P with Co-Path Child S is the hash of a `ParentHashInput` object
-populated as follows.
-The field `public_key` contains the HPKE public key of P. If P
+The field `public_key` contains the HPKE public key of P. If P is the root,
-is the root, then `parent_hash` is set to a zero-length octet string.
+then the `parent_hash` field is set to a zero-length octet string.
+Otherwise,
-Otherwise `parent_hash` is the Parent Hash of P's parent with P's sibling as the
+`parent_hash` is the Parent Hash of the next node after P on the filtered
-co-path child.
+direct path of U (see {{resolution-example}}).
+This way, P's Parent Hash fixes
+all new HPKE public keys of nodes on the path from P to the root.

-Finally, `original_child_resolution` is the array of `HPKEPublicKey` values of the
+Finally, `original_child_resolution` is the array of HPKE public keys of the
 nodes in the resolution of S but with the `unmerged_leaves` of P omitted.
 For
 example, in the ratchet tree depicted in {{resolution-example}} the
 `ParentHashInput` of node Z with co-path child C would contain an empty
 `original_child_resolution` since C's resolution includes only itself but C is also
 an unmerged leaf of Z. Meanwhile, the `ParentHashInput` of node Z with co-path child
 D has an array with one element in it: the HPKE public key of D.
+This way, P's Parent Hash fixes the set of HPKE public keys to which the new HPKE
+of nodes on the path from P to the root were encrypted by the generator of the
+`UpdatePath` object.

 ### Using Parent Hashes

 The Parent Hash of P appears in three types of structs.
 If V is itself a parent node
-then P's Parent Hash is stored in the `parent_hash` fields of both V's
+then P's Parent Hash is stored in the `parent_hash` fields of the structs
+`ParentHashInput` and `ParentNode` of the node before P on the filtered direct
-`ParentHashInput` struct and V's `ParentNode` struct.
-(The `ParentNode` struct is
+path of U. (The `ParentNode` struct is used to encapsulate all public
-used to encapsulate all public information about V that must be conveyed to a new
+information about that node that must be conveyed to a new
-member joining the group as well as to define the Tree Hash of node V.)
+member joining the group as well as to define its Tree Hash.)

-If, on the other hand, V is a leaf and its KeyPackage contains the `parent_hash`
+If, on the other hand, V is the leaf U and its KeyPackage contains the `parent_hash`
 extension then the Parent Hash of P (with V's sibling as co-path child) is stored in
 that field.
 In particular, the extension MUST be present in the `leaf_key_package`
 field of an `UpdatePath` object.
 (This way, the signature of such a KeyPackage also